vtbhat/SNV-Calling/README.md

 # SNV-Calling
-This is an SNV calling Bash pipeline written for an assignment in the course BIOL 7200
+This is an SNV calling Bash pipeline written for an assignment in the course Programming with Bioinformatics

 -> Input: Paired-end FASTQ files and a reference